rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-26-3d34ddaaad334418-listing-of-new-securities-of-upl-ltd.md

 stocks:
 - UPL
 tags:
+- equity
-- new-listing
+- listing
-- equity-shares
+- partly-paid
 - rights-issue
-- partly-paid-conversion
-- UPL
 title: Listing of New Securities of UPL Ltd
 ---